nati-m2/mcp_network/README.md

 5. **Inspect before connecting to the AI agent**

-   * Run the inspector to verify your tool is correctly loaded:
+   * Run the inspector to verify your tool is correctly loaded and workng:

    ```bash
    npx @modelcontextprotocol/inspector